Rhino Rally: History

 Busch Gardens Tampa Bay announced Rhino Rally on May 11, 2000, a safari-themed attraction utilizing land rovers and a river ride section.
 The announcement took place with a presentation by Jack Hanna.
 In March 2001, the park was finishing up construction of the attraction and on March 20, 2001, a media ride-through was held.
 The ride officially opened on May 23, 2001 to the general public.

 The attraction's enormous wait times following the opening prompted the park to begin a temporary "express" style system which would allow the buyer to re-visit the attraction at a later time and receive front-of-the-line access.
 This was later discontinued in 2002.

 The ride originally featured a larger water portion which was part of the ride from May 23, 2001, until May 1, 2010.

 As of May 1, 2010 the water portion of Rhino Rally was closed permanently for construction of Cheetah Hunt, and the theme of the ride changed to rescuing a lost driver named Scooter Roberts.

 The water section of the ride was plagued with problems, often causing it to break down.
 When this happened, the land portion of the route operated as normal, but with a detour towards the end of the ride.
 If the navigator said to go left, the driver would go right instead.
 This was the only time that the vehicles went to the right at the split in the paths until the water portion's closure in 2010, resulting in the vehicles only going in the direction of the right side path.

 In January 2015, Busch Gardens confirmed speculation Rhino Rally would close permanently.
-The current area of the park the ride was located in will be used for Serengeti Flyer, a S&S Screamin' Swing.
+The area of the park that the ride was located in was subsequently used for Serengeti Flyer, an S&S Screamin' Swing.